-GeForce is a powerful software that can help users update Nvidia drivers, optimize graphics settings, load the installed games on your PC, and so on.
+GeForce is a powerful utility that can help users update Nvidia drivers, optimize graphics settings, load the installed games on your PC, and so on.
 Sometimes, however, you may encounter various errors such as GeForce Experience soothing went wrong, unable to retrieve settings, and the one discussed here.

 What causes GeForce Experience not finding games Windows 1o?
 This error may occur due to lacking ownership and permissions, invalid file path, outdated GPU driver, and problems with the installation.
 After analyzing several posts and user reports, we explore the following 5 effective methods.